prakhar7824/MultiBoard-Jobs/README.md

 ### Important Notes

 ⚠️ **Legal and Ethical Compliance**:
-- Scraping LinkedIn data may violate their Terms of Service
+- Scraping job board data may violate their Terms of Service
 - Ensure you have necessary permissions and comply with all legal guidelines
 - Use responsibly and respect rate limits

 ⚠️ **Technical Considerations**:
-- LinkedIn uses dynamic content loading and anti-scraping mechanisms
+- Job boards use dynamic content loading and anti-scraping mechanisms
 - JobSpy handles many challenges, but scraping may occasionally fail
-- Be aware that LinkedIn's HTML structure may change, breaking the scraper
+- Be aware that job board HTML structures may change, breaking the scraper
+- Some job boards (like BDJobs) may have compatibility limitations
 - Consider implementing retry logic and error handling in production

 ### License